PeterCamilleri/CX16/new/process.md

 [Verilog](https://en.wikipedia.org/wiki/Verilog)
 RTL Soft Cores.
 Given the wide range of implementation options available, no one process geometry or die size can be ascertained for the part, beyond vague references citing that it has a "small" die.
+We do have one clue however.
+In the device's data sheet, figure 6-2 titled "F Max vs Vdd" has the note:
+"Typical 0.6&mu; processed device @ 85&deg;C" which indicates that, at least in the past, the device used 600nm design rules.

 Below is a System On a Chip (SOC) most likely incorporating a GDSII core.
-The 65C02 core is just the small highlighted region of the larger system chip design:
+The 65C02 core is just the small highlighted region of the larger system chip
+design:

 ![65C02 SOC](./65c02_in_a_SOC.png)